Introduction to Burberry Inspire

 During creative projects in school, students worked with our Artists-in-Residence to explore a wide range of artistic processes and mediums.
 Young people also took part in weekly after-school clubs, supported by artists to produce their own artwork and develop their confidence to showcase this at the end of year cultural runway.

 “Working with artists from The Hepworth made me feel awesome … I want to be like them, this is what I want to do.”
-Student involved in Year 1 of the programme
+Student, Castleford Academy, Year 1 of project

 Year 2 - Dixons Unity Academy and Leeds East Academy

 “Working with the artists has taught me to have confidence in my skills.
 It’s made me feel creative and inspired.”
-Student involved in Year 2 of the programme
+Student, Dixons Unity Academy, Year 2 of the programme

-During the 2020 UK lockdown, students continued their creative journey at home during a six-week project with weekly artist-led films and activity sheets.
+During the Covid-19 lockdown in 2020, students continued their creative journey at home during a six-week project with weekly artist-led films and activity sheets.
 Students took part in a range of accessible, creative activities that developed their mark making techniques and sculptural understanding, culminating in a mini-exhibition in their home showcasing their creative outcomes.

 Year 3 - South Craven School and University Academy Keighley